Battle of Kosovo

 Reliable historical accounts of the battle are scarce.
 The bulk of both armies were wiped out, and Lazar and Murad were killed.
-However, Serbian manpower was depleted and had no capacity to field large armies against future Ottoman campaigns, which relied on new reserve forces from Anatolia.
-Consequently, the Serbian principalities that were not already Ottoman vassals, became so in the following years.
+Murad's assassination is attributed to a Serbian knight named Miloš Obilić.
+The battle marked the only time in history when an Ottoman Sultan was killed in battle.
+Serbian manpower was depleted and had no capacity to field large armies against future Ottoman campaigns, which relied on new reserve forces from Anatolia.
+The Serbian principalities that were not already Ottoman vassals, became so in the following years.